anisn00/Divided-RPG-Game/README.md

 During the beginning of the game (prologue), the page might not close automatically.
 If this happens, please close it manually.

-The same issue might occur on the welcome screen (welc.py).
-Please close the page manually if necessary.
+Another issue might occur on the welcome screen (welc.py).
+DOn't touch anything until the "continue " botton appears or it will crash.

+Don't forget to use " pip install pygame_menu "

 This game is a labor of love, and we hope you enjoy the experience.
 Be sure to read the README.md for additional information and detailed instructions on how to run the game.